stat6250-w18/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 1]
 - Question (ilankham−stat6250): How common it is to abbreviate the word "repository" as "repo"?

+Question (aguenane−stat6250): What are the goals of the two team projects ?

+Answer (aguenane-stat6250): To collaboratively work toward creative solutions and adding value to each team-member's work-sample portfolio.
+If your code doesn't work, someone else can take a look with fresh eyes and see if they can come up with a solution.
+This fosters teamwork and communication.

 [Course Structure Quiz, Problem 2]